andrew-womeldorf/connect-boilerplate/README.md

 ### `internal/server/`
 **HTTP Server Layer** - Bridges the business logic to HTTP transport and handles data access.
 - `server.go` - HTTP server setup with Connect RPC handlers, gRPC reflection, and h2c support
-- `service_adapter.go` - Thin adapter that connects `pkg/api` service to Connect RPC interface
+- `user_connect_handler.go` - Thin adapter that connects
+  `internal/services/user` service to Connect RPC interface
 - Provides both standalone server (`Run()`) and handler creation (`CreateHandler()`) for Lambda
 - **Database Access**: All data persistence should be handled at this layer